genematx/uv_monitor/README.md

 ## Getting Started

 The dataset can be downloaded from the oficial NREL [website](https://uvb.nrel.colostate.edu/UVB/data-sets-download/).
-In this example, we use the Erythemal weighted irradiance data for locations in Colorao and New Zealand; the required csv files can be downloaded and prepared with a convenience script by running `make unzip-data` in the terminal.
+In this example, we use the Erythemal weighted irradiance data for locations in Colorado and New Zealand; the required csv files can be downloaded and prepared with a convenience script by running `make unzip-data` in the terminal.

 The code is written in tested in Python 3.11.
 The required packages are managed with [poetry](https://python-poetry.org/), and the software is conteinerized with [Docker](https://www.docker.com/).